adstriegel/cse20289-fa24/hw/hw10/README.md

-# Homework 10 - Penultimation
+# Homework 10 - Everything All at Once

 In this homework, we will be bringing together multiple components that we have discussed in class.
 Specifically, we will be doing a blend of Python and C programming whereby we have one process written in Python connected via the network via an approach called ZMQ (Zero Message Queuing) to our C code.
 Furthermore, we will also add in requests from a remote web server for the data that will be processed by Python.
 Everything will come full circle then with small wrapper scripts then to invoke the C code which in turn works with the Python server.